jacklule/DataViz-Syllabus/WeeklySchedule/day6.md

 - Create a spreadsheet in Google docs that has four columns: Year, Arts & Sciences, Business and Engineering.
 - Only collect the data for Arts & Sciences, Business and Engineering for the past ten years and enter it into a spreadsheet in Google Docs.
 This will take about 12 minutes.
 - Copy that spreadsheet and create a line graph/time-series chart in Chartbuilder that shows the changes in percentage of undergraduate enrollment per college per year.
-- Download the chart from Charterbuilder, upload to name.github.io and create an html page.
+- Download the chart from Charterbuilder, upload to name.github.io and place on your ReadMe page.

 ## Practice: Out of Class
 ## Graded Assignment